The Haunting of Bly Manor Ending, Explained

 Like in the source material, the au pair’s repressed sexuality serves as a key component in the show.
 But Flanagan doesn’t let it shackle down his protagonist, writing her in such a way that she ultimately embraces it.
 Episode 4, titled ‘The Way It Came’ (this and the rest of the episodes are named after James’ various short stories), offers an in-depth look into Dani’s history.
 She was to be married to her childhood sweetheart but discovered that she is attracted to women.
 When she comes out to him, they have a huge fight, just before he is run over by a truck.
 Since then, she has been experiencing these disturbing visions of him with glowing eyes (in a homage to Stephen King’s ‘The Outsider’).
 She leaves the US to escape them, but they follow her to England.
 It isn’t until she burns her dead boyfriend’s glasses, given to her by his mother who couldn’t bear to keep them herself, that she is finally free of those visions and everything they represented.

-The rest of the characters are also burdened by their past.
+Their past also burdens the rest of the characters.
 Henry is guilt-ridden for having an affair with his brother’s wife before their deaths.
 Flora is his daughter, but he has distanced himself from both her and her brother, preferring to punish himself through self-loathing and alcoholism.
 He even has created an alter-ego based on the last conversation with his brother, who accused him of being a smirking, little monster.
 Peter’s parents are swindlers, who have no problem extorting money from him.
-In episode 7, it is heavily implied that he was sexually abused by his father as a child.
+In episode 7, it is heavily implied that his father sexually abused him as a child.
 Hannah, the main focus of episode 5, was cheated on by her husband.
 Jamie, a product of a broken home, grew up in foster care.

 The penultimate episode is set in the 17th century and revolves around Viola (Kate Siegel) and Perdita (Catherine Parker), the daughters of the then-owner of the manor.
 After their father’s death, Viola marries a distant cousin, so the ownership of the property would remain within the family.
 Not long after the birth of her daughter, Viola is diagnosed with terminal lung disease and given only a few months to live.
 But her stubbornness and rage help her persevere for years.
 She is angry at her God for the unfairness of it all, as well as her sister and husband for the growing bond between them.
 She makes her husband promise that he would lock away all her jewelry and silk and give their daughter the keys when she comes of age.